Helle Tem Cover

 star_half

-The traditional Mora knife may look a bit old fashioned compared to some of the there more modern offerings like the Garberg and the Bushcraft but this style of knife has been used by Swedes for generations and when combined with other bushcraft tools such as an axe and saw really will do everything you need in the woods.
-From skinning to working wood it will excel, the Scandinavian grind is particularly good for working wood and the lack of any finger guard really shouldn’t be seen as the disadvantage that some people might fear it is.
+The traditional Mora knife may look old-fashioned compared to more modern offerings like the Garberg and the Bushcraft.
+Still, this style of knife has been used by Swedes for generations and, when combined with other bushcraft tools such as an axe and saw, really will do everything you need in the woods.
+From skinning to working wood, it will excel. the Scandinavian grind is particularly good for working wood, and the lack of any finger guard really shouldn’t be seen as the disadvantage that some people might fear it is.

-Finger guards are often mis-sold as a vital feature of a knife but if you are careful and paying attention when you are using your knife there really is no excuse of accidentally grabbing the blade.
-Another reason to have a finger guard is to stop you slipping up onto the blade if you are using the knife for stabbing.
-Now just take a good look at this knife… it isn’t for stabbing.
+Finger guards are often mis-sold as a vital feature of a knife, but there is no excuse for accidentally grabbing the blade if you are careful and paying attention when using your knife.
+Another reason to have a finger guard is to stop you from slipping onto the blade if you use the knife for stabbing.
+Now, just look at this knife… it isn’t for stabbing.
 The closest to stabbing you should be doing with this knife is using the point for lifting birch bark.

-The plastic sheath can be threaded through a belt or hung on a piece of cord around your neck but doesn’t provide great retention and these knives are prone to falling out of their sheaths so do be aware of that.
-I get around this by using the paracord neck lanyard that I use to carry my Mora to secure the knife in the sheath, with the knife in place a little bit of the paracord can be looped over the handle in a quick clove hitch and the knife will never slip out.
-I don’t normally like carrying knives around my neck but this knife is so light you hardly notice it and neck carry puts it in a really convenient place to access it while you are working on craft projects.
+The plastic sheath can be threaded through a belt or hung on a piece of cord around your neck but doesn’t provide great retention, and these knives are prone to falling out of their sheaths, so be aware of that.
+I get around this by using the paracord neck lanyard to carry my Mora to secure the knife in the sheath.
+With the knife in place, a little of the paracord can be looped over the handle in a quick clove hitch, and the knife will never slip out.
+Normally I wouldn’t say I like carrying knives around my neck, but this knife is so light you hardly notice it, and neck carry puts it in a convenient place to access while working on craft projects.

 9. Camillus Bushcrafter